 This stuffed mushrooms recipe is the easiest one I’ve ever made, but so tasty you’d never know it.
-Today I’m also sharing some delicious Game Day appetizers from some of my favorite bloggers.
-Read on for the stuffed mushrooms recipe and all the Game Day food.

 This stuffed mushroom recipe is different from many that I’ve tried in that the filling is super-simple to make.
-In fact, the filling is made and the mushrooms are stuffed before the oven is done preheating.
+In fact, the filling is made and the mushrooms are stuffed before the oven is even done preheating.

 Oh, and for another delicious dinner idea that uses chili, be sure to also check out my recipe for chili enchiladas.